chentoGHB/AI/README.md

 •	add more option to exclude more ip address
 •	add option to include multiple dns serverv ip address
 •	include an option to enter default gateway, if skip use the first avaiable address

+# VLSM Calculator
+create vlsm calculator
+set the cidr prefix the same mask for the main network ip address split the Subnet Requirements into 2 requirement of how many host needed or how many subnet needed remove growth percentages